tripleee/SmokeDetector-wiki/Code-of-Conduct.md

 Ideally, have another Charcoal member who's active on the target site post the question for you.
 People are more likely to be receptive to feedback if it's coming from someone who they're familiar with.

-Remember to [Be Nice](http://meta.stackexchange.com/help/be-nice) at all times.
-If *at any point* you don't feel you can start or continue a conversation diplomatically and Nicely, *step back*.
+Remember to abide by Stack Exchange's Code of Conduct at all times.
+If *at any point* you don't feel you can start or continue a conversation diplomatically and in line with that standard of personal conduct, *step back*.
 There are plenty of other users who can help out; if necessary, call on one of the mods involved in the project — they're used to being diplomatic with irksome users.